0

 Excavating The Reno

-Linda Brogan is a multi-award-winning Jamaican-Irish playwright who used to be a regular at The Reno between 1976 and 1983.
-Linda conceived the idea of digging up the site of the former club, as she wanted to tell her own story about the place and the people who experienced it.
+Linda Brogan, a multi-award-winning Jamaican-Irish playwright, was a regular at The Reno from 1976 to 1983.
+Years later, she conceived the idea of excavating the site of the former club, determined to tell her own story — and to capture the voices of the people who lived, loved, and danced there.

 Linda Brogan in The Reno, Moss Side.